FakeStandard/LeetCode-CSharp/Solution/1784.Check-if-binary-string-has-at-most-one-segment-of-ones/README.md

-# 1790.
-Check if One String Swap Can Make Strings Equal
+# 1784.
+Check if Binary String Has at Most One Segment of Ones
 Given a binary string `s` **​​​​​without leading zeros**, return `true`​​​ *if `s` contains **at most one contiguous segment of ones**.
 Otherwise, return `false`.*

 ### Example 1: